Starts up an execution daemon to receive mirai() requests. Awaits data,

 - asyncdial

-logical value, whether to perform cleanup of the global environment and restore attached packages and options to an initial state after each evaluation.
+(logical) whether to restore global environment, packages, and options to initial state after each evaluation.

 - output